-This section deals with the limitations of the system so that the specifiers and end users are aware.
+This section deals with the limitations of the systems so that specifiers and end users are aware.
+It also includes best working practices to avoid infill migration, incorporation of shade.

 The diagram on the following page is designed to help potential clients make the correct decisions at the right times by looking at the ideal routes a project may take from proposal to completion and the information required at each stage.